 Take a back seat is an idiom that may be older than you think.
-An idiom is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal meaning.
 We will examine the meaning of the phrase take a back seat, where it came from and some examples of its use in sentences.

 To take a back seat means to take or be put into a position of less power or subordination.
 The idiom take a back seat refers to the seats in the rear of a theater, church, bus or car, which are inferior.
 Obviously, someone sitting in back seats cannot see or hear the action as well as someone sitting in the front seats.
 The term was used in a figurative sense in America as early as the 1850s.
 Related terms are takes a back seat, taken a back seat, took a back seat, taking a back seat.